operand/agency/examples/gradio_threaded/README.md

 ## Example Classes

-The demo includes the following two `Agent` classes by default:
+The example includes the following two `Agent` classes by default:

 * `OpenAIFunctionAgent` - An LLM agent that uses the OpenAI function calling API
 * `Host` - An agent that exposes operating system access to the host system